When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 Reporting abuse is not rebellion.

-Leaving an abusive marriage is not faithlessness.
+Leaving or separating from an abusive marriage is not faithlessness.

 It’s courage.

-It’s a step toward healing and justice.
+It’s a step towards healing and restoration.

 Accountability Creates the Path to Real Repentance